 - Trademarks make it easier to attract and hire valuable employees.
 By providing your business with a clearly identifiable brand and building its market reputation, trademarks allow companies to attract the top talent in their respective fields.

 - Trademarks boost a businesses marketing efforts.
 Trademarks convey a lot in just a small amount of space.
 They lend themselves well to product placement and sponsorship’s, making marketing and advertising easier, and are particularly useful in the media.

 Why your business needs a Registered Trademark

 In comparison to a Copyright, which protects art or literary works, or a Patent, which protects an invention.
 Registered Trademarks protect company brand names and logos.

-According to the U.S. Patent and Trademark Office (USPTO), trademark rights come with actual use, provided your brand name or logo does not too closely resemble one another company or product currently uses.
+According to the U.S. Patent and Trademark Office (USPTO), trademark rights come with actual use, provided the brand name or logo does not too closely resemble that which another company or product currently uses.

 - Provides a legal presumption of ownership and the rights to exclusivity.